-I am a Ph.D. candidate at Columbia University.
+I am a Ph.D. candidate at Columbia University and an adjunct fellow at the Center for European Policy Analysis and the Free Russia Foundation.
 My research focuses on the sources of support for populist parties in Eastern and Central Europe.
 My dissertation explains the success of these parties in the region as a function of the economic policy choices made by left-leaning parties of the post-Communist era.
 My main research interests also include Russia’s domestic and foreign policy, the political situation in Ukraine, and the Russian-Ukrainian conflict.

 Throughout my time in the doctoral program, I have collaborated with the Institute for the Study of War, the Brookings Institution, the Free Russia Foundation, the National Endowment for Democracy, Eurasia Group, and Freedom House.

 I have authored several reports and studies, including “Policy Memo: Justifying a Counter-Cyclical U.S.-Russia Policy (the Case of Energy Dependence),” for the Harriman Institute; “Stifling the Public Sphere: Media and Civil Society: Russia,” for the National Endowment for Democracy; and “Putin’s Information Warfare in Ukraine.
 Soviet Origins of Russia’s Hybrid Warfare.
 Analytical Report,” for the Institute for the Study of War.